chaman2003/parkinson-detection/README.md

 #### Option B — InstaTunnel (Persistent subdomain; recommended for demos)

-InstaTunnel provides a persistent custom subdomain (`parkinson-backend.instatunnel.my`).
+InstaTunnel provides a persistent custom subdomain (`parkinsons-backend.instatunnel.my`).
 This is helpful for continuous demos or when you don't want the tunnel URL to change.

 1. Make sure the InstaTunnel client is installed and available on your PATH.
 2. Start your backend locally (from `backend/`):